adasprilla/TouchPad-Gestures/README.md

    Perhaps temporarily remove your custom configuration to try with the default configuration.

-3. Run in `libinput-gestures` on the command line in debug mode while performing some 3 and 4 finger left/right/up/down swipes, and some pinch gestures.
-Configured commands are not executed, they are merely output to the screen:
+3. Run `libinput-gestures` on the command line in debug mode while performing some 3 and 4 finger left/right/up/down swipes, and some pinch gestures.
+In debug mode, configured commands are not executed, they are merely output to the screen:
     ````
 	libinput-gestures-setup stop
 	libinput-gestures -d
 	(<ctrl-c> to stop)
     ````
-4. Run in `libinput-gestures` in raw mode by repeating the same commands as above step but use the `-r` (--raw) switch instead of `-d` (--debug).
+4. Run `libinput-gestures` in raw mode by repeating the same commands as above step but use the `-r` (--raw) switch instead of `-d` (--debug).
-   This mode does nothing but print out the raw gesture events seen from `libinput-debug-events`.
+   Raw mode does nothing more than echo the raw gesture events received from `libinput-debug-events`.

 5. Search the web for Linux kernel and/or libinput issues relating to your specific touchpad device and/or laptop/pc.
+Update your BIOS if possible.

 6. If you raise an issue, please paste the screen output from steps 3 and 4 above.